mkachuee/mkachuee.github.io/index.md

 ## Other Activities

+* I have served as a reviewer for IEEE Journal of Biomedical Health Informatics (JBHI) and IEEE Transactions on Biomedical Engineering (TBME).

 * I had the honor to present a lecture about deep learning and neural networks at the UCLA CS161 course: Introduction to Artificial Intelligence by Prof. Adnan Darwiche, Fall 2017.
 [Presentation](https://github.com/mkachuee/mkachuee.github.io/raw/master/presentations/Lec_161_NN.pdf)

+* I was teaching assistant for UCLA CS152 (Introductory Digital Design Laboratory) during Winter 2018.

+* I was teaching assistant for UCLA CS161 (Introduction to Artificial Intelligence) during Fall 2017.